 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Find out more about our services for disabled students.

 This module is entirely online.
-The materials will include: a week-by-week study guide with activities, readings, podcasts and other audio-visual material, and an online negotiation and brokering activity.
+The materials include: a week-by-week study guide with activities, readings, podcasts and other audio-visual material.
+There is an online negotiation and brokering activity which is an integral part of the module and all students are expected to participate.

 You will need a computer with internet access to study this module as it includes online activities, for use with a web browser.
 There is also software to download and install on your computer.